Cross of Naval Merit

 The Cross of Naval Merit (Cruces del Mérito Naval) is a Spanish military award for gallantry or merit in war or peace.
 Awarded to members of the Spanish Naval Forces, Guardia Civil or civilians.

 History and Attribution

 Grand Cross of the Spanish Cruz del Mérito Naval.
 Type shown, as distintivo blanco, was awarded 1939-75 as lowest class to staff grade officers.

 Distintivo rojo, here shown in the type 1922, was the highest class.

 Established on 3 August 1866 by Queen Isabella II as the Order of Naval Merit (Orden del Mérito Naval) and amended many times (in 1918, 1926, 1931, 1938, 1942, 1976, 1995, 2003 and 2007).
 During the Spanish Civil War it was recognized by both sides of the conflict.
-Awarded originally in four classes, nowadays it lost the rank of an order of merit and the classes were reduced to two and the number of categories extended to four.
+Awarded originally in four classes, it since has lost the rank of an order of merit and the classes were reduced to two and the number of categories extended to four.

 According to the current regulations the decoration is conferred in the following classes: